bgreenstein23/bgreenstein23.github.io/README.md

 # Benjamin Greenstein | Project Portfolio
-**Economics & Entrepreneurship Student @ Reichman University | Data Science Specialist**
+**Economics & Entrepreneurship with Data Science Student at Reichman University**

 ---

 ## 👋 About Me
-I am an Economics and Entrepreneurship student specializing in Data Science at Reichman University.
+I am an Economics, Entrepreneurship and Data Science student at Reichman University.
 Currently, I support investment and business development functions at **The Betesh Group**, where I focus on building multi-source deal-flow databases and automating workflows using AI.
 I am passionate about applying analytical and commercial thinking to improve operational efficiency and drive business performance.

 ---